level-two/RetroSwift/README.md

 ```swift
 let transport: HttpTransport = ....
 let api = SchedulesApi(transport: transport)

 let request = GetSchedulesRequest(page: 1, schedulesPerPage: 30, accountId: "acc_id")
 let response = try await api.getSchedules(request)
 ```

-It is also possible to get decoded error response in case of unsuccess responses (status code is out of 200...299) and non-empty response body.
-It can be achieved by marking expected response type as `Either<DeleteScheduleResponse, DeleteScheduleErrorResponse>`

 Additionally responses can be mocked in a straightforward and self-describing way: